Tuition and affordability

 Apply for financial aid

 The FAFSA (Free Application for Federal Student Aid) is the gateway to grants, loans, scholarships and work study.
 If you are not eligible to submit the FAFSA, submit the WASFA (Washington Application for State Financial Aid) instead.
 As soon as the application process opens, get your application in.
+File your FAFSA/WASFA as soon as possible every year.
 All WSU campuses use the same school code: 003800.

 2